 Animals.
-Six- to eight-week-old male Bagg albino (BALB/c) mice and SD rats were purchased from the Laboratory Animal Center of Sun Yat-Sen University.
-Six- to eight-week-old male Lewis rats were purchased from Vital River Laboratories.
-The iNOS-deficient rats were generated by transcription activator-like effector nucleases (TALENs) technology and breeding at the specific-pathogen-free (SPF) house of Sun Yat-Sen University.
-The mutant rats are viable and fertile, and do not display any obvious appearance or physical abnormalities.
-All animals were housed under specific pathogenfree conditions, and this work was approved by the Laboratory Animal Use and Care Committee of Sun Yat-Sen University under license no. 2012CB53000.
+Six to eight week old male Bagg albino (BALB/c) mice and Sprague Dawley (SD) rats were purchased from the Laboratory Animal Center of Sun Yat-Sen University.
+Six to eight week old male Lewis rats were purchased from Vital River Laboratories.
+The iNOS-deficient rats were generated by TALENs technology and breeding at the SPF house of Sun Yat-Sen University.
+The mutant rats are viable, fertile and do not display any obvious appearance or physical abnormalities.
+All animals were housed under specificpathogen-free conditions and work was approved by the Laboratory Animal Use and Care Committee of Sun Yat-Sen University under the license number 2012CB53000.
 Parasite infection.
-Cercariae of S. japonicum (Chinese mainland strain) were obtained from infected Oncomelania hupensis snails purchased from the Jiangsu Institute of Parasitic Diseases.
+Cercariae of S. japonicum (Chinese mainland strain) were obtained from infected Oncomelania hupensis snails purchased from Jiangsu Institute of Parasitic Diseases (China).
 Each rat or mouse was percutaneously infected with 200 or 20 cercariae, respectively.
 Parasites were harvested by perfusion from the portal system.